postgres-ai/docs/docs/how-to-guides/administration/install-dle-from-aws-marketplace.md

 ## Prerequisites
 - [AWS cloud account](https://aws.amazon.com)
 - SSH client (available by default on Linux and MacOS; Windows users: consider using [PuTTY](https://www.putty.org/))
 - A key pair already generated for the AWS region that we are going to use during the installation.
 Both RSA or ed25519 will work.
-If you're not familiar of the process of creation a key pair in AWS, read their documentation: ["Create key pairs"](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).
+If you're not familiar with the process of creation a key pair in AWS, read their documentation: ["Create key pairs"](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).

 ## Steps to install Database Lab Engine from AWS Marketplace
 The first steps are trivial: